jorainer/xcmsTutorials/README.md

 - If you don't already have, install [docker](https://www.docker.com/).
 Find installation information [here](https://docs.docker.com/desktop/).
 - Get the [docker image](https://hub.docker.com/r/jorainer/xcms_tutorials) of
-  this tutorial with `docker pull jorainer/xcms_tutorials:latest`.
+  this tutorial e.g. from the command line with `docker pull jorainer/xcms_tutorials:latest`.
-- Start docker using
+- Start the docker container, either through the Docker Desktop, or on the command line with
 ```
   docker run \
       -e PASSWORD=bioc \